 Board of directors

 The AFC is fortunate to have a talented and eclectic group of dedicated Board Members, each of them bringing something unique to the table.
 They generously give of their time, expertise, and money for the benefit of our organization.
-We couldn't exist without them!
+We are grateful for their hard work and dedication!

 Martin Bass has been a member of the AFC for about 15 years.
 He studied French in high school and college, and after a very long break, joined the AFC to "re-learn" what he'd lost.
 He has travelled to France several times, including a recent trip to Bordeaux.

 He retired from the University of Virginia Physicians Group in 2014, and moved to Staunton, where he lives with his wife, Susie.
 He has BS and MBA degrees from U.Va. earned in the mid-70's.

 Jean Howell was born in Virginia, completing her education at Sarah Lawrence College, majoring in history.
 She then spent most of her adult life in NYC area, building a career and, with her husband, rearing a family.
 Her professional background is in business, focusing on sales and marketing.
 A lover of travel, and all things French, she spends several weeks to several months each year in Paris and other locations in France.

 Jean’s experience outside of her business career includes broad non-profit board experience, serving in several officer positions, including - President, Vice President, Garth Newel Music Center; President, Vice President, Alleghany Highlands Free Clinic; and various other organizational leadership positions.

 Bernard Esclapez is a renowned French commercial photographer who specialized in the cosmetics, perfume & luxury industries.
 He is past President of the French National Association of Commercial & Fashion Photographers as well as a founding member, past Treasurer and Vice-President of the Association of Creative Photographers (UPP).